Aurora AFX British F1 Championship Round

 - March 752 (Alan Baillie): New to Ron Dennis's Project Three Racing but using an early-season monocoque that had already been used by the work team.
 Raced by Patrick Depailler at Pau, then Vittorio Brambilla at Salzburgring, and by Bruno Pescia, Sandro Cinotti, Tim Schenken and Maurizio Flammini later in the season.
 Sold to John Nicholson for 1976, fitted with a Chevrolet Vega engine and used in F2 and in the Shellsport G8 series.
 To Alan Baillie for 1977, who fitted a Swindon BDX engine for libre, Shellsport and Aurora over the next three seasons.
 Subsequent history unknown.

 - March 742 [20?]
 (Nigel Clarkson): New to the CSAI's Equipe Nationale as a spare car but sold on unused to Alessandro Pesenti-Rossi, who raced it twice in F2 late in 1974.
 Pesenti-Rossi raced the car again in 1975 but was more focused on his F3 campaign with a March 743.
 After a single F2 race with the 742 at the start of 1976, Pesenti-Rossi acquired a 762 and a 763, and the 742 was not seen again.
 Reports that it went to the Brambillas are now thought to be incorrect.
 In early 1978, Nigel Clarkson (Cirencester, Gloucestershire) ran a F2 March in the Aurora series.
 This was described as a 762 when he failed to qualify for the two Easter races but was identified as a 742 with BDX engine when it reappeared in September.
 Clarkson recalls that "the car was a disaster having been put together from a bunch of bits by an Australian John Gillmeister" and believes it later became a Special Saloon.
-According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982.
-Later on, Ricky Gauld (Huntly, Aberdeenshire, Scotland) bought a March from Ron Cummings which was "an ex Super Saloon", and he used this in March form in hillclimbs in the 1994/95 period.
+According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982 with an 1800cc Cosworth engine.
+He then fitted a 3400cc Ford GAA to it, and raced it in this form from 1983 to 1988.
+He then bought a March 802 in AC bodywork and the 742-based Esprit was driven by Ricky Gauld (Huntly, Aberdeenshire, Scotland) in GT racing at Ingliston in 1989 and 1990.
+Gauld bought the March from Ron Cummings, recalling that it was "an ex Super Saloon", and used it in March form in hillclimbs in 1994.
 By 2009, the car was owned by Kevan McLurg and was in pieces.

 - March 75A/761 [1-2] (Guy Edwards): John MacDonald (RAM Racing) 1975.
 Raced in UK 1975: driven by Alan Jones (3rd BARC Thruxton 17 Aug 1975) - Hexagon Garage for Damien Magee UK 1976 - Guy Edwards UK 1977; rebuilt on a March 761 monocoque, and then converted to DFV power for last few races of 1977.
 Edwards UK 1978 (first two races); then for Bruce Allison (five races).
 Also used by Desire Wilson in a test session prior to the British GP.
 To Terry Smith (Felton, Somerset), fitted with a 5-litre Repco engine, and used in the British Sprint Championship 1979, 1980 and 1981.
 Used by Smith and John Meredith British Sprint Championship 1982.
 To Ray Rowan 1983, and retained by him until about 1987 when the Repco engine was sold to Australia and the rolling chassis was sold via a dealer to Italy.
 Reemerged four years later when sold by Andrea Frasson (Rosà, Vicenza, Italy) to Daniel Pouteau (Paris, France) in December 1991.
 Retained by Pouteau, still apart and in still Terry Smith's livery, until sold via Bernard De Dryver to Paul Grant (Brussels, Belgium) in April 2013.
 Rebuilt for Masters F1 in 2015, and debut at the Spa 6 Hours in September 2015.